The structure of the local time of Markov processes indexed by Levy trees: The tree structure of Lg

-In particular, $\mathcal{T}_H^{ \mathcal{L}}$ is a Lévy tree with exponent $\widetilde{\psi}$. \end{itemize} \end{theo} Let us mention that on the case when $\psi(\lambda)=\lambda^{2}/2$ and the underlying spatial motion $\xi$ is a Brownian motion in $\mathbb{R}$, the previous theorem implies that, under $\mathbb{N}_{0,0}$ the subordinate tree of $\mathcal{T}_H$ with respect to the local time $\mathcal{L}$ at $0$ is a Lévy tree and -- as a direct consequence of the scaling invariance of the Brownian motion -- its exponent is of the form $\widetilde{\psi}(\lambda)=c\lambda^{3/2}$, for some constant $c>0$.
-This result was already obtained by other methods in \cite[Theorem 2]{Subor}.
-To be more precise, the result of \cite{Subor} deals with the Brownian tree subordinate with respect to the past maximum process of Brownian motion indexed by the Brownian tree.
-However, one can translate the setting of \cite{Subor} directly to our framework using the classical identity in distribution:
+\begin{remark} \emph{ Let us mention that when $\psi(\lambda)=\lambda^{2}/2$ and the underlying spatial motion $\xi$ is a Brownian motion in $\mathbb{R}$, the previous theorem implies that under $\mathbb{N}_{0,0}$ the subordinate tree of $\mathcal{T}_H$ with respect to the local time $\mathcal{L}$ at $0$ is a Lévy tree and -- as a direct consequence of the scaling invariance of the Brownian motion -- its exponent is of the form $\widetilde{\psi}(\lambda)=c\lambda^{3/2}$, for some constant $c>0$.
+This result was already obtained by other methods in \cite[Theorem 2]{Subor}. } \end{remark}